Detect Devices Your Way in Intermapper 6.1

 Your network is in constant flux.
 New routers, printers, and workstations get added on a regular basis.
 External devices connect and disconnect.
 Without visibility into these changes, it’s impossible to maintain an up-to-date device inventory and effectively monitor the devices that are most critical to your operations.

 New features in Intermapper 6.1 make detecting new devices faster, more accurate, and easier.
 Add better device detection to the ability to set interface alerts (released earlier this year in Intermapper 6), and you now have greater network awareness and visibility than ever before.
-Keep reading for a quick summary of new features, or watch this video to see them in action.
+Keep reading for a quick summary of new features, or watch the video below.

 What’s New in Intermapper 6.1?